- Private residential tenancies

 Sources of advice and support

 If you are unsure of your rights and responsibilities as a tenant you should get advice as quickly as possible.
-You may be able to get this from an organisation which gives advice on housing matters such as your local authority, Shelter Scotland or your local Citizens Advice Bureau, or from a solicitor (you may get legal aid depending on your income).
+You may be able to get this from an organisation which gives advice on housing matters such as your local authority, Shelter Scotland, your local Citizens Advice Bureau, or from a solicitor (you may get legal aid depending on your income).

 Phone: 0131 244 5401